danielshort3/Watermark-Remover-Agent/README.md

 ## Agentic Workflow

-The `watermark_remover/agent` package contains a proof‑of‑concept multi‑agent workflow built with **LangChain** and **LangGraph**.
-This workflow defines tools for scraping music, removing watermarks, upscaling images and assembling a PDF.
-A `StateGraph` orchestrates these tools into a linear pipeline.
-To run and visualise the workflow locally, install the dependencies listed below and run:
+The `watermark_remover/agent` package contains two agentic workflows built with **LangChain** and **LangGraph**:

+* **Sequential pipeline:** This graph defines tools for scraping music, removing watermarks, upscaling images and assembling a PDF and connects them in a fixed sequence.
+It is exposed under the graph ID `agent` and can be visualised in Studio or invoked via the API.
+Use this when you know the step order and simply want to run the pipeline.

+* **LLM‑driven pipeline:** A second graph (`agent_llm`) wraps a chat‑based agent powered by a local Ollama model.
+You provide a natural‑language instruction under the `instruction` key of the graph's state (e.g. "Download sheet music for Fur Elise, remove the watermark and upscale it to a PDF").
+The agent decides which tools to call and in what order to fulfil the request.
+See below for details on running this graph.

+To run and visualise any of the graphs locally, install the dependencies listed below and run:

 ```bash
 pip install langgraph-cli[inmem]